dependents/Dependents/readme.md

 1. Within a file, right click to open the context menu
 2. Click on `Dependents -> View this file's dependency tree`

+#### Copy path to clipboard

+Copy the rootless path of the current module to the clipboard.
+(JS and Sass)

+For example, if the root is `assets/js` and the filename is `path/to/assets/js/myFeature/file.js`, then the command will copy `myFeature/file` to the clipboard.

+This is useful when you want to include the current module as a dependency of another module.

+1. Within a file, right click to open the context menu
+2. Click on `Dependents -> Copy path to the clipboard`

+Or via its key binding.

 ### Bindings

 To more swiftly and conveniently trigger the package's commands both key and mouse bindings are provided.